bylethquant/simple-data-stack/part4/QUICK_START.md

    - Execute the Airflow DAG `0_timescale_create_tables` to create hypertables.
 6. Start the Binance data pipelines.
 7. Access Grafana web interface through a browser at ``localhost:3000``.

+A detailed guide can be found here: TBA.